M-Tuning: Prompt Tuning with Mitigated Label Bias in Open-Set Scenarios: Method

 For each group, the prompt texts consist of $N_g^k$ group-wise closed-set classes and $N_O$ open words.
 Therefore, in accordance with Eq.~\ref{eq:contras_sim}, the group-wise predicted probability that an image $\boldsymbol{x}$ belonging to its class $C_i^k$ is calculated on group-wise classes indexed within $[0, N_g^k - 1] \cup [N_g^k, N_g^k + N_O - 1], k \in [1, G]$ as:

-When M-Tuning is performed on a group with its corresponding prompts being optimized by the loss function defined in Eq.~\ref{eq:contras_loss}, the prompts of other groups are kept frozen to prevent their mutual effect.
+When M-Tuning is performed on a group with its corresponding prompts being optimized by the loss function defined in Eq.~\ref{eq:contras_loss}, the prompts of other groups are kept frozen and not utilized in the forward process to prevent their mutual effect.

-\textbf{Combinatorial Testing.} In the inference phase, open words are also introduced to keep the label bias being mitigated.
-As the whole closed-set data is divided into groups, each image will be predicted by all group-specific prompts.
-Specifically, to perform comprehensive predictions combining all group-specific ones, we propose the combinatorial inference as shown in Fig.~\ref{fig:CTT} right part.
+\textbf{Combinatorial Testing.} To perform a comprehensive predictions combining all group-specific ones, we propose the combinatorial inference as shown in the Fig.~\ref{fig:CTT} right part, in which open words are also introduced to keep the label bias being mitigated.
+Regardless of whether the testing image belongs to a known class or an unknown one, each testing image will be predicted by all group-specific prompts.
+Specifically, each group-wise prompt is filled with $N_g^k, k \in [1, G]$ group-wise closed-set classes and $N_O$ open words, and forming $N_g^k + N_O, k \in [1, G]$ texts as the input of the text encoder.

-In the prediction of a group-specific prompt, only the group-specific closed-set probabilities carry actual meanings of how likely the test sample belongs to these classes, as shown from the dashed rectangles in Fig.~\ref{fig:CTT}.
+In the prediction of a group-specific prompt, only the group-specific closed-set probabilities carry actual meanings of how likely the test sample belongs to these classes, as shown from the dashed rectangles in the Fig.~\ref{fig:CTT}.
 Probabilities on group-wise open words are worthless for selecting the optimal sub-prompt for final predictions.
 Therefore, we define the group-specific closed-set maximum probability $p_{max}^k, k \in [1,G]$ as:

 As a test sample will be predicted with a high probability on its true class by the prompt corresponding to its group, we choose the optimal prompt with the group indexed as $I_{opt}$: